Scipio456/Network-Recon-1.0/Readme.md

 README.md

-LICENSE

-Sensitive files (port_scan.log, *.json, *.csv) are excluded via .gitignore to ensure no scan results or IP addresses are uploaded.
+Sensitive files (e.g., port_scan.log) are excluded via .gitignore to ensure no scan results or IP addresses are uploaded.

 License

-MIT License (see LICENSE file).
+All rights reserved.
+This code is for educational viewing only and may not be copied, modified, or distributed without explicit permission from the author.

 Disclaimer